A diagrammatic approach to variational quantum ansatz construction: Perturbative construction for digital size-extensive ansatzes

 where $\vec{k}'<\vec{k}$ if $k'_{\beta}\leq k_{\beta}$ for all $\beta$ and $\vec{k}'\neq\vec{k}$.
 To find the coefficients $C_{\vec{k}}$ of the normalized ground state, one may then expand the expression $\ket{E_0}=\braket{\tilde{E}_0|\tilde{E}_0}^{-1/2}\ket{\tilde{E}_0}$ in powers of $\vec{J}$, which allows to express $C_{\vec{k}}$ in terms of $\tilde{C}_{\vec{k}}$ obtained from \eqref{eq:tilde_Ck}.

-We note here that we have no guarantee that the normalization constant $\Nn=\braket{\tilde{E}_0|\tilde{E}_0}^{-1/2}$ behaves regularly in thermodynamic limit $\numqubits\rightarrow\infty$.
+We note here that we have no guarantee that the normalization constant $\mathcal{N}=\braket{\tilde{E}_0|\tilde{E}_0}^{-1/2}$ behaves regularly in thermodynamic limit $\numqubits\rightarrow\infty$.
 This is a standard breakdown of perturbation theory for the wavefunction, however when this occurs our approach to VQE construction is still possible, and may indeed still be practical.
 At the stage of estimating the variational parameters $\vec{\theta}$, we will be using the $\tilde{C}_{\vec{k}}$ coefficients, since they behave regularly and are more practical to calculate.
 As $\vec{\theta}$ will be optimized later on the quantum device, the estimation itself need not be exact.

 The size-extensivity of our approach relies on an important relationship between $C_{\vec{k}}$ terms that are the combination of disconnected pieces.
-To formalize the notion of connectedness, let us introduce some terminology which will allow us to trace the origin of the perturbative contribution $C_{\vec{k}}$: \begin{dfn} For a perturbative contribution $C_{\vec{k}}$, the set of couplings $V_i$ s.t. $k_i\neq0$, is said to be \textbf{activated} in $\vec{k}$.
+To formalize this notion of connectedness, we introduce some terminology: \begin{dfn} For a perturbative contribution $C_{\vec{k}}$, the set of couplings $V_i$ s.t. $k_i\neq0$, is said to be \textbf{activated} in $\vec{k}$.
 The set of qubits on which at least one activated coupling $V_i$ acts non-trivially is called the \textbf{support} of $\vec{k}$. \end{dfn} Then the connectedness of the contribution $C_{\vec{k}}$ is defined as follows: \begin{dfn} A perturbative contribution $C_{\vec{k}}$ is disconnected if one may write

 such that the respective supports of $\vec{k}_A$ and $\vec{k}_B$ do not share any qubits.
 This implies, but is not equivalent to, the following statement:

 \end{dfn} The disconnected contributions $C_{\vec{k}}$ obey the following special property (proven in App.~\ref{app:lem_disconnected_contributions_proof}). \begin{lem} If a perturbative contribution $C_{\vec{k}}$ is disconnected w.r.t. a splitting \eqref{eq:disconnected_k} into $\vec{k}_A$ and $\vec{k}_B$,